wojtkowiak/meteor-desktop/README.md

     -p, --port <port>                     port on which meteor is running, when with -b this will be passed to meteor when obtaining the build
     --production                          builds meteor app with the production switch, uglifies contents of .desktop, packs app to app.asar
-    -a, --android                         force add android as a mobile platform instead of ios -i, --init                            will scaffold .desktop if not present --ia32                                generate 32bit installer
+    -a, --android                         force add android as a mobile platform instead of ios -s, --scaffold                        will scaffold .desktop if not present --ia32                                generate 32bit installer
     --win                                 generate also a Windows installer on Mac -V, --version                         output the version number